manojkarthick/reddsaver/README.md

 Validated to be working on macOS 10.15 using rust 1.47.0.

 Limitations:
 * Supports png/jpg images only
+* Supports downloading images from reddit image galleries
 * Does not support downloading images from Imgur web posts (direct imgur image links will work)
-* Does not support downloading images from reddit image galleries

 ## Instructions